Choco-Late de Batirol in Baguio City

 The place even shares insights into situations that are made memorable, from reading a book in a trellis-covered nook to holding intimate celebrations in its Cordilleran garden.

-Thus, to be inspired by sheer passion, as perceived in Choco-Late de Batirol may be regarded densely, yet it is one that is most natural, which the slight saltiness and heavenly sweetness of its hot and grainy chocolate reveals.
+Thus, to be inspired by sheer passion, as perceived in Choco-Late de Batirol, may be regarded densely.
+Yet, it is most natural, which the slight saltiness and heavenly sweetness of its hot and grainy chocolate reveal.

-One actually feels the joy and pride of the cacao farmers that Choco-Late de Batirol supports in every taste of this hot cocoa.
+One actually feels the cacao farmers’ joy and pride that Choco-Late de Batirol supports in every taste of this hot cocoa.

 Choco-Late de Batirol also spreads delight beyond its homegrown chocolate paste.
-There are Peanut and Garlic Chips that are perfect to eat as a snack due to its low contents, Taba ng Talangka – a paste of crab fats, Peanut Brittle – sweet-coated peanuts in plain and chocolate flavours, Organic Rice of unpolished blends and of polished ones, and more.
+Peanut and Garlic Chips are perfect for eating as a snack due to its low contents, Taba ng talangka – a paste of crab fats, Peanut Brittle – sweet-coated peanuts in plain and chocolate flavors, Organic Rice of unpolished blends and of polished ones, and more.

-Still it is amazing what real passions can do; how the love for chocolates, the Philippines and Mother Nature nurture the lives of people and of the land they dwell in, as there lays the spirit of environmental conservation and sustainable eco-tourism.
+Still, it is amazing what real passions can do; how the love for chocolates, the Philippines, and Mother Nature nurture people’s lives and of the land they dwell in, as there lies the spirit of environmental conservation and sustainable eco-tourism.

-Much of this shall be realized in a sprawling farm in Benguet, which aside from housing an organic nursery for about 20,000 cacao seedlings, it will also serve as a nature retreat for families, healing and spiritual advocates with sky-lit eco-friendly houses to boot.
+Much of this shall be realized in a sprawling farm in Benguet.
+Besides housing an organic nursery for about 20,000 cacao seedlings, it will also serve as a nature retreat for families, healing, and spiritual advocates with sky-lit eco-friendly houses to boot.

-Therefore, it is only fitting to make a hot chocolate toast to more of the Choco-Late de Batirol experience and to the realization of dreams.
+Therefore, it only fits to make a hot chocolate toast to more of the Choco-Late de Batirol experience and realize dreams.